kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 implementation difficulties, etc.).
 -->

+It would be great to be able to determine the total time COSI takes in provisioning while excepting the gRPC call times.
+However, this is fairly intractable to compute reasonably.

 ### Dependencies

 <!--
 This section must be completed when targeting beta to a release.
 -->

+None.

 ###### Does this feature depend on any specific services running in the cluster?